orxshi/tailor/README.md

 * [Gmsh](https://gmsh.info/) for mesh generation in msh format.
 * [amgcl](https://github.com/ddemidov/amgcl) for solution of linear system of equations if implicit formulation is used.
 * [CMake](https://cmake.org/) for build file generation.

+# TODO

+1. Elements such as cells and faces store IDs of neighbors and parent cells not pointers.
+Book-keeping pointers is complicated since cells can move across partitions.
+Code should speed up remarkable if this improvement is made.

+2. Using Boost MPI saves a lot of development time but it is slower compared to pure OpenMPI because Boost MPI serializes/deserizalies data for communication.

+3. Data communication in Tailor is performed by `Exchanger` template.
+Buffers are members of Exchanger.
+Unfortunately, OpenMPI does not release buffers when an Exchanger instance is destructed.
+This causes memory usage to increase until program gets out of memory.

+4. `pseudo3d` boolean is an option that can be set to true if the flow is 2D.
+Make it generic.
+Rename boolean as `flow_dimension` as let it take values such as 1, 2, 3.
+Also, put this parameter under [tailor] options instead of [general].

+5. Set aerodynamic coefficients by reading from component.ini not by passing function to `tailor.make()`.